 1906 Dorchester Ave.

-Flat Black Coffee Company boasts that it is Boston’s “largest independently owned roaster, retailer, and wholesaler of specialty coffees.”
-The Lower Mills store, which opened in 2003, was the first location for the chain (they now have six espresso bars in the Boston area).
-The company’s name comes from the Australian term for an Americano, and Flat Back is dedicated to serving high-quality, single-origin coffees in the spirit of Australia’s thriving coffee culture.
-The yellow walls and cozy interior, decorated with coffee sacks, old-fashioned coffee grinders, and a coffee tree, has a distinctly “down under” vibe that will transport you to the outback.
-The coffee bar offers a variety of teas and coffees from Africa, Central and South America, and the Pacific Rim.
+This coffee spot says it’s Boston’s “largest independently owned roaster, retailer, and wholesaler of specialty coffees.”
+The Lower Mills store was the chain’s first, opened in 2003 (there are now five espresso bars in the Boston area).
+The name comes from the Australian term for an Americano, and Flat Black is dedicated to serving high-quality, single-origin coffees in the spirit of Australia’s thriving coffee culture.
+The yellow walls and cozy interior, decorated with coffee sacks, old-fashioned coffee grinders, and a coffee tree, has a distinctly Down Under vibe that will transport you to the outback.
+It offers a variety of teas and coffees from Africa, Central and South America, and the Pacific Rim.

 Steel & Rye

 Steel & Rye, an award-winning restaurant and bar steeped in the Americana spirit, is open for dinner and weekend brunch only.
 The spacious dining room serves modern American cuisine with a twist, like wood-fired pizzas, house-made pasta, and entrees like kuri squash gnocchi, with Berkshire pork sugo, Parmesan cheese, and Swiss chard.
 Seasonal desserts like pumpkin spice donuts and apple upside down cake are served.
 The large bar has a generous selection of beers, wines, and craft cocktails.
 Recommended: the Reverend’s Daiquiri, pineapple, lime, sugar, tiki bitters, and pineapple rum.
 Reservations are recommended, but not required.